cogentcore/core/README.md

 # TODO

 * TextView:
+	+ losing line numbers when typing new text, in some select cases
 	+ word-level functions: forward, back, delete etc.  ctrl+ backspace is back.
 	+ optimize wraparound multi-span rendering -- if no change in start of line, don't re render!
-	+ losing line numbers in some select cases
 	+ cache keys if typing faster than can be processed -- need to check lag on new key?  later..
 	+ can lose focusactive and not get it back despite being able to type -- reactivate on key input?  should be happening already but maybe missing.
 	+ command keys in keyfuns (C-x, C-c, M-x), sequences, etc